Misfits-Rebels-Outcasts/Nodef/documentation/DigitalCompositingPipelineAdvantages.md

 ## Ease of Extending the Open Pipeline

 * A software programmer can easily join the pipeline by adding a node with programming to the Open-source Pipeline.
 With an Elegantly Simple user interface, the design of graphical operations becomes modular.
 A programmer can come up with an innovative way of performing a graphical operation by providing codes modularly without affecting or knowing about existing operations.
+See the [Photo Curves](https://github.com/Misfits-Rebels-Outcasts/Photo-Curves) project to see how to add a node to the Pipeline.